Minimum length uncertainty relations in the presence of dark energy

-The explicit connection between this procedure and the perturbed space-time induced by the presence of the particle is illustrated in Fig. 2.
-For simplicity, let us begin by assuming that the gravitational effect of the particle mass can be neglected, so that $s' \simeq s$ in our notation.
-This scenario is represented by the flat blue line.
-Now let us consider measuring a space-like distance by means of a photon, emitted from the particle at $r=0$ and absorbed by a detector in the lab frame at some distance $r = ct$, where $t$ is the proper time measured by particle's CoM.
-Note that, in general, this need {\it not} be identified with the cosmic time $\tau$, so that we are free to consider $t \lesssim \tau$.
+Let us now consider such a two-part measurement in more detail, including the effects of a finite horizon distance.
+We again begin by assuming that the gravitational effect of the particle mass can be neglected, so that $s' \simeq s$ in our notation.
+This scenario is represented by the flat blue line in Fig. 1.
+Consider measuring a space-like distance by means of a photon, emitted from the particle at $r=0$ and absorbed by a detector in the lab frame at some distance $r = ct$, where $t$ is the proper time measured by particle's CoM.
+In general, this need {\it not} be identified with the cosmic time $\tau$, so that we are free to consider $t \lesssim \tau$.
 If the particle's recoil velocity is non-relativistic, it may be considered negligible at the {\it classical} level, so that $dt \simeq d\tau$.
 Thus, if $t$ is small compared to the cosmic time ($t \ll \tau$), we may set $a \simeq a_0 = 1$.
 In this case, it is clear that the {\it time-like} interval traversed by the particle in time $t$ is identical to the {\it space-like} interval measured by the experimental apparatus (i.e the particle-photon-detector system).
 In K{\' a}rolyh{\' a}zy's notation, we have $s'(t) = s(t) = ct \equiv s'(r) = s(r) = r$, where $s'$ and $s$ denote the world-lines traversed by the particle and measured in the lab frame, respectively.